danielamariei/talks/rest-mvc-express/README.md

-RESTing on MCV using Node.js and Express
+RESTing on MCV using Node.js and Express.
 =====

 The purpose of this talk is to review some of the basics that we deal with when developing software for the WWW.